Dynamic D2D-Assisted Federated Learning over O-RAN: Performance Analysis, MAC Scheduler, and Asymmetric User Selection: Latency and Energy Consumption

-Mathematical expressions derived in Sec.~\ref{sec:energy_consumption} and in the four propositions presented in Sec.~\ref{sec:communication_latency} provide answers to parts (ii) and (iii) of question \eqref{Q3} in Sec. \ref{sec:summary_of_contribution}.
-Recall that parts (ii) and (iii) pertain to the impact of dynamic wireless control decisions on ML training latency and energy consumption.
-The above-derived expressions show a nested connection between data transmission rates, transmit powers, PRB allocations, scheduling decisions, and the occurrence time of $\mathscr{D}$-Events.
-In particular, these expressions are functions of the downlink and uplink transmission rates of FLUs and O-RUs (Sec.~\ref{sec:data_transmission_rate}).
-These transmission rates are in turn determined by the transmit power decision variables for downlink and uplink communications (Sec.~\ref{sec:data_transmission_rate}), which are by themselves dependent on the PRB allocation decision variables of MAC schedulers (Sec.~\ref{sec:power_allocation}).
-Further, MAC schedulers conduct PRB allocations according to the scheduling decision variables (Sec.~\ref{sec:resource_allocation_mac}), which are in turn dependent on the occurrence time of $\mathscr{D}$-Events and recruitment indicators of FLUs (Sec.~\ref{sec:scheduling_decisions}).
-These expressions are later explicitly used in Sec.~\ref{sec:PF} to obtain the optimal orchestration of network elements.

-Below, we focus on assessing the convergence behavior of the global ML model as a means of gauging its performance.
+\begin{remark} The expressions above and the four propositions in Sec.~\ref{sec:communication_latency}, along with the derivations in Sec.~\ref{sec:dynamic_control_decisions}, provide answers to parts (ii) and (iii) of question \ref{Q3} in Sec. \ref{sec:summary_of_contribution}, pertaining to the impact of dynamic wireless control decisions on ML training latency and energy consumption.
+In particular, the above-derived expressions show a nested connection between data rates, transmit powers, PRB allocations, scheduling decisions, and the occurrence time of $\mathscr{D}$-Events.
+These expressions are functions of the downlink and uplink data rates of FLUs and O-RUs (Sec.~\ref{sec:data_transmission_rate}), which are in turn determined by the transmit power decision variables (Sec.~\ref{sec:data_transmission_rate}) --- themselves functions of the PRB allocation decisions made by the MAC scheduler (Sec.~\ref{sec:power_allocation}).
+Further, the MAC scheduler conducts PRB allocations according to the scheduling decision variables (Sec.~\ref{sec:resource_allocation_mac}), which are in turn dependent on the occurrence time of $\mathscr{D}$-Events and recruitment indicators of FLUs (Sec.~\ref{sec:scheduling_decisions}).
+These results are all later used in Sec.~\ref{sec:PF} to obtain the optimal orchestration of network elements. \end{remark} Below, we focus on assessing the convergence behavior of the global ML model as a means of gauging its performance.